samthor/jsbind/README.md

 * Better attribute syntax (Polymer always uses `foo$="{{bar}}"`, we only support `foo$="bar"`)
 * Two-way attribute binding (e.g., `[[foo]]` as well as `{{foo}}`)
 * Property binding (e.g., `.hidden` not `hidden=""`)
-* Descendant key triggering (e.g., update 'foo' with an object, should propagate to all under, e.g., 'foo.bar').